ALLIES ASSAULT ITALIAN MAINLAND SOUTH OF ROME

 Operation Avalanche: U.S. Lt.
 Gen. Mark Clark during the Salerno campaignOperation Avalanche: Landing artillery on Salerno beach, September 1943

-Left: Six-foot 3-inch Lt.
+Left: Six-foot 3-inch/189.5 cm Lt.
 Gen. Mark Clark, Commanding General, U.S. Fifth Army on board USS Ancon, a converted ocean liner, during the landings at Salerno, on Italy’s west coast, September 12, 1943.
 Clark commanded the first American army to see active duty in Europe.
 However, his conduct of operations throughout the Italian campaign is controversial, but Gen. Dwight D. Eisenhower, who had earlier made Clark his deputy commander in chief in the North African Theater, considered him a brilliant staff officer and trainer.
 (He’s “the best organizer, planner, and trainer that I have met,” Eisenhower said of Clark.)
 Clark (1896–1984) won many awards during his 36‑year career with the army, including the Distinguished Service Cross, subordinate only to the Medal of Honor, for extreme bravery in war.
 (The award was recognition of Clark’s assuming direct command of an antitank unit that stopped 18 German tanks at point-blank range during the second major German counterattack at Salerno.)
 In March 1945, the 48-year-old became a full general, the youngest American ever to wear four stars to this day.

 Right: Artillery being landed during the invasion of mainland Italy at Salerno, September 1943.
-By sundown on D‑Day, more than 50,000 Allies (out of a total of 189,000 soldiers, sailors, and airmen on September 16) were ashore and had pushed inland as much as eight miles.
+By sundown on D‑Day, more than 50,000 Allies (out of a total of 189,000 soldiers, sailors, and airmen on September 16) were ashore and had pushed inland as much as 8 miles/13 km.
 Their intention was to cross the level Salerno plain, cross over the foothills to the mountain passes and through them to Naples, where they could use its excellent port facilities and airfields as a main supply hub and base for future Allied operations in Italy.

 Operation Avalanche: German artillery pounds Salerno beachheadBritish soldiers pass a burning German IV tank in Salerno area

 Left: The Allies projected that the Germans might have 39,000 men facing them on D‑Day but on D+3 would have a force of 100,000.
 Under the command of savvy and experienced Field Marshal Albert Kesselring German units, along with Italian military personnel pressed into service, succeeded in positioning mortars and artillery (like the one shown in this photo) on the high ground in a semicircle covering the whole coastal area.
 On September 13, “Black Monday,” Clark’s Fifth Army, pinned down to a thin bridgehead, desperately tried clawing its way out of the jaws of defeat.
 Clark and his staff had already discussed preliminary plans for a seaborne evacuation.
-Twenty-four hours later the crisis had passed after the nighttime drop on September 13/14 of two parachute infantry regiments from the U.S. 82nd Airborne Division, plus another reinforcing PIR drop.
+Twenty-four hours later the crisis had passed after the nighttime drop on September 13/14 of 2 parachute infantry regiments from the U.S. 82nd Airborne Division, plus another reinforcing PIR drop.
 Kesselring began withdrawing his hard-fighting forces from Salerno.

-Right: The crescent-shaped, 35-mile-wide Avalanche landing zone was secured at the cost of 12,500 Allied casualties and MIAs on September 16, 1943.
+Right: The crescent-shaped, 35‑mile/-56‑km-wide Avalanche landing zone was secured at the cost of 12,500 Allied casualties and MIAs on September 16, 1943.
 On that date Bernard Law Montgomery’s British Eighth Army, moving up from the south (Monty’s forces had landed unopposed at Reggio di Calabria, just across the Strait of Messina from Sicily’s east coast on September 3; see map), linked up with Clark’s battered Fifth Army.
 The bridgehead was consolidated on September 18.
 The next day Allied forces (10 nationalities filled their ranks) pushed northwest towards Naples, which was reached on October 1.
 In this photo from September 22, 1943, men of the 2/6th Battalion, Queen’s Royal Regiment advance past a burning German Panzer IV tank in the Salerno area.
 The regiment saw heavy fighting at Salerno, Monte Casino, and Anzio.

 Operation Avalanche: British Newsreel of Allied Naval Shelling and Amphibious Landing at Salerno, Italy, September 9, 1943